-\Heated square feet
+^{}Heated square feet

-\\Excludes one two-bedroom manager's unit
+^{}Excludes a two-bedroom manager's unit.

-Unit amenities to be offered at the property include a range, refrigerator, microwave, central air conditioning, washer/dryer hookups, vinyl flooring, window blinds, and a patio with an exterior storage closet.
-Community amenities will include on-site management, laundry facility, covered pavilion/picnic area, and a playground.
+Unit amenities to be offered at the property include a range, refrigerator, microwave, central air conditioning, vinyl flooring, window blinds, a patio with an exterior storage closet and an emergency call system.
+Community amenities will include on-site management, laundry facility, covered pavilion/picnic area, a community room and a computer center.
 Overall, the amenity package offered at the property is slightly more limited as compared to those offered among the comparable properties but is considered appropriate for and marketable to the targeted tenant population, as indicated by the subject's 100.0% high occupancy rate.